-Previously cortical surface normalization is performed by minimizing an objective function that measures the global fit of two surfaces while maximizing the smoothness of the deformation in such a way that the gyral patterns are matched smoothly [11] [47] [52].
+Previously, cortical surface normalization was performed by minimizing an objective function that measures the global fit of two surfaces while maximizing the smoothness of the deformation in such a way that the gyral patterns are matched smoothly [9], [42], [49].
 In the WFS representation, the surface normalization is straightforward and does not require any sort of optimizations explicitly.